Tired-Fox/launchpad/README.md

 // The query and body can automatically be extracted from the request in the parameters.
 // Just use `Body` and `Query`.
 If a extraction or a uri capture could be missing or you don't want
-// Wayfinder throwing a 500 error automatically, you can wrap the parameters type in an `Option`.
+// Tela throwing a 500 error automatically, you can wrap the parameters type in an `Option`.
 // Also note that the order of the parameters are not important.
 #[get("/api/user/:username")]
 fn get_user(query: Option<Query<User>>, username: String, Body(body): Body<i32>) -> Result<JSON<Raw>> {